 Things you’ll need: Box, stationery, crayons

-Kids can make their own coin box out of cardboard and seal it up with tape and glue.
+Kids can make a coin box out of cardboard and seal it with tape and glue.
 They can keep adding coins to it and intuitively grasp the concept of saving.

 Skills learned: Creativity, money saving